 Making cauliflower mash, as we call it at our house, is super simple and requires few ingredients, which makes it a staple for our family.
-I like that it can be made ahead of time so it's one less thing to prepare at dinner time.
+I like that it can be made ahead of time, so it's one less thing to prepare at dinner time.
 The best thing is that most kids will think it's just mashed potatoes when it's actually cauliflower!
-The consistency and taste is similar enough to fool even the savviest mashed-potato connoisseur.
+The consistency and taste are similar enough to fool even the savviest mashed-potato connoisseur.

 Having several color options, you can switch it up and use white cauliflower one week and purple cauliflower the next week.
 It seems to me that the flavor doesn't vary all that much between the different colors—but for presentation, the purple sure is pretty!